JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - The frontend OAuth entrypoint switch to explicit token mode was validated with targeted ESLint on the touched files and a successful production build before being pushed to `pulse-tense-website-frontend` `main`.
 - Live browser validation on 2026-09-07 confirmed that Google login succeeds again on the deployed site after the token-mode OAuth switch.
 - Live browser validation on 2026-09-07 also confirmed that all 12 `FayeValentine/set1` thumbnails open the matching full-size image with no preview-to-modal filename mismatches.
+- Local backend startup resilience was also revalidated on 2026-09-07: missing local OAuth env no longer crashes the API, `/api/health` returns `{"ready":true}` with a temporary `JWT_SECRET`, and missing DB credentials now surface an explicit configuration error instead of opaque SSL or SCRAM startup failures.
 - Site-wide validation should continue to verify deployed auth/session behavior, active gallery schema behavior, and admin edit flows together after each milestone.

 ## Current Follow-Up Items